 - Yeast Dough – While you are baking, it may be normal to throw your dog some scraps or take your eye off something on the counter.
 Yeast dough rises, that is the point of it, and when a dog eats it, it rises and will bloat and twist their stomachs, while immediately turns into an emergency situation for which the dog will need surgery.
 The yeast also produces Ethanol when it is broken down, and this will cause your dog to become drunk, which will lead to other symptoms like vomiting, lethargy, diarrhea, loss of coordination, and other symptoms.

 - Anything Salty – Dogs get the required amount of salt in their normal diets.
 An over-consumption of salt from snack foods, chips, popcorn, or pretzels causes fevers, depression, vomiting, seizures, diarrhea, and even death.
-If your dog gets a regular salty diet, stop giving these things to them immediately, because you are slowly killing them if you are.
+If your dog gets a regular salty diet, you should stop giving them these foods, as you could be slowly killing them .

 Those are the worst foods you could give a dog.
 There is no reason a dog should ever have the foods above at any time.
-As pet parents, it is your responsibility to keep your place clean, keep your dog away from foods that can harm them, and to educate your family and friends on the foods that are toxic to Rover, so they do not accidentally harm your dog.
+As pet parents, it is your responsibility to keep your dog away from foods that can harm them, and to educate your family and friends on the foods that are toxic, so they do not accidentally harm your dog.

 Other Foods Dogs Cannot Eat